-Review of the boring and test data indicates that the following factors will affect the pavement design and construction at this site:
+Review of the borings and test data indicates that the following factors will affect the pavement design and construction at this site:

-- The underlying brown clays, dark brown clays, tan marl to limestone, and light tan marl to limestone at the site are moderately plastic to highly plastic in character.
-Structures supported on or within these soils will be subjected to potential vertical movements on the order of 1 % to 1 % inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site.
-The final street subgrade is anticipated to be in the Brown Clay or Marl / Limestone subgrades.
-The final street subgrade should be verified by InTEC at the time of construction. - Ground water was not encountered in the borings at the time of drilling.
+- 1) The site is underlain by clays of moderate plasticity.
+Structures supported on or within these soils will be subjected to potential vertical movements on the order of 1 1⁄2 to 1 3⁄4 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the Brown Clay or Marl / Limestone strata.
+The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of drilling.